-Rice (Oryza sativa L.) is among the world’s top three largest food crops and is a staple food for nearly 50% of the world population6China is leading in the rice paddy production in the world, with million metric tons in 2017.With the improvement of living standard, there is a growing demand domestically for rice with traceable origins8.
-For example, Wuchang rice, one of GI rice produced in Heilongjiang province in China’s northeast region, is known for superior quality and unique sensory characteristics.
-Due to the gap between the limited production and the high market demand, the price of Wuchang rice is roughly twice than that of other domestic, making WuChang rice vulnerable to adulteration such as partial substitution and fraudulent labeling9,10.
+Rice (Oryza sativa L.) is among the world’s top three largest food crops and is a staple food for nearly 50% of the world population6.
+China is leading in the rice paddy production in the world, with 220 million metric tons in 20187.With the improvement of people’s living standard, there is a growing demand domestically for rice with traceable origins8.
+For example, Wuchang rice, one GI rice produced in Heilongjiang province in China’s northeast region, is known for the superior quality and unique sensory characteristics.
+Due to the gap between the limited production and the high market demand, the price of Wuchang rice is roughly twice than that of other domestic ones, making WuChang rice vulnerable to adulteration such as partial substitution and fraudulent labeling9,10.
 Therefore, determination of geographical origins of rice is of great importance for protecting the rights of farmers, retailers and consumers3.

-In recent years, analytical approaches with the aid of multivariate analysis (MVA) and machine learning (ML) techniques are in development to address the issue of geographical authentication.
-Among all the analytical approaches, multi-elemental profiling based on inductively coupled plasma mass spectrometry (ICP-MS) analysis, has been proved to be a promising information souces to determine the origins of rice11–13 However, since that the elemental composition in plants is co-determined by both geological surrondings (e.g. soil characterictics) and the rice genotype (引用), the determination of rice origins remains a complex issue.
+In recent years, various analytical approaches with the aid of multivariate analysis (MVA) and machine learning (ML) techniques are in rapid development.
+Among all the analytical approaches, multi-elemental profiling based on inductively coupled plasma mass spectrometry (ICP-MS) analysis, has already been proved to be a promising information souces to determine the origins of rice11–13.

 Beyond the advance of modern analytical appoarches, another cornerstone for the success of geographical origination, is to ensure the large volumn of data generated can be properly processed and interpreted (FZ:ref).
-As been summarized in a recent review14, principle component analysis (PCA) linear discriminate analysis (LDA) is by far the dominant method for data processing, , techniques 15 upport vector machines (SVM) and random forest (RF)1612,17
+As been summarized in a recent review14, MVA, such as principal component analysis (PCA), and linear discriminate analysis (LDA) is by far the dominant method for data processing, due to their simplicity and success in spotting hidden trend embedded in the dataset.
+However, as the variety and the amount of data generated by various modern analytical instructments have been booming recently, more advanced pattern recognition models are essential to make good use of this gigantic and complex dataset (reference).
+In the past decade, ML has demonstrated its capabilities to process complex problems15, particularly in the domain of ecology (reference), medicine (reference), astronomy (reference), and bioinformatics (reference), while only being implemented by few researchers in the area of food authentication.
+Quite interestingly, some of the most widely adopted techniques such as support vector machines (SVM) and random forest (RF) have been reported to outperform traditional MVA16 , and lead to predition models with increased reliability and robustness.12,17

-The aim of study was to develop a novel ML-based workflow for the determination of geographical origins of six types of Chinese GI rice. feature selection,
+The aim of the present study was to develop a novel ML-based workflow for the determination of geographical origins of six types of Chinese GI rice.
+SVM and RF were utilized to uncover the hidden information from the elemental profiling obtained by ICP-MS, and thereby construct reliable predition models.
+Furthermore, feature selection was also applied, with the aim of identifying key biomarkers that contribute the most to the difference between GI rices.

 MATERIALS AND METHODS